Policewomen (film)

-Policewomen is a 1974 exploitation film about a female police officer who infiltrates an all-female criminal gang.
-The film was written and directed by Lee Frost, and stars Sondra Currie (who would later be better known to recent audiences for her role in the Golden Globe-winning comedy The Hangover), Tony Young, and Phil Hoover.
+Policewomen is a 1974 action film about a female police officer who infiltrates an all-female criminal gang.
+The film was written and directed by Lee Frost, and stars Sondra Currie, Tony Young, and Phil Hoover.

-Despite the fact that the story actually features only one female police officer, the film's title was pluralized and formed into one word because the title Police Woman was already in use by an NBC TV series whose pilot was scheduled to premiere one month after this film's release.
+Despite the fact that the story features only one female police officer, the film's title was pluralized and combined into a single word because the title Police Woman was already in use by an NBC television series starring Angie Dickinson, whose pilot was scheduled to premiere shortly after the film's release.

 Plot

-A lady cop infiltrates an all-female criminal gang.
+Lacy Bond is a tough-as-nails police officer and martial arts expert who is recruited for a dangerous undercover assignment.
+A high-stakes criminal syndicate, led by a ruthless woman named Maude is smuggling gold out of the United States.

+The investigation takes Bond from the streets of Los Angeles to various locales where she must infiltrate the gang's operation.
+Unlike many female-led films of the era, Bond is portrayed as physically superior to many of her male counterparts, utilizing Karate and tactical weaponry to neutralize threats.
+Along the way, she teams up with a fellow agent Frank Van Owen, though Bond remains the primary physical force of the operation.

+The film's climax involves a violent confrontation at a remote estate where Bond must dismantle the smuggling ring and face Maude's enforcers in a final showdown.